stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## Presentation

 This Wistiti project is experimental.
-It wants to explore a way for creating efficient, lightweight and fast websites with WordPress.
+It wants to explore a way for creating lightweight,fast and accessible websites with WordPress.

 It also proposes to regain the pleasure of creating a website by refocusing on the essential and simplifying the technologies used :